emedinac/BenchmarkAndPromptOptimization/README.md

 uv add <package> --active
 ```

 Install Ollama - Should be done via Dockerfile later on.
+I did not provide Dockerfile for this project.

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh